Marshal Fahim National Defense University: Massoud period

 The decision of Abdul Rashid Dostum to move his Jowzjani militia out of Qargha to join Ahmad Shah Massoud’s coalition of warlords in the north and northeast of the country contributed to the downfall of Mohammad Najibullah's government.
 Massoud sited a number of Mujahideen troops at Qargha, and he was a frequent visitor to the site, staying in the commander's white house on the hillside, which is now known as 'Massoud House'.

 First Taliban period

 Massoud's forces pulled out of Qargha in 1996.
 The installations left over from the Royal Army and Soviet periods made it an ideal site for the Taliban, who moved in and used it as a training and ordnance depot.
-They were still in occupation during American air strikes during the Post 9/11 United States Invasion of Afganistan offensive in October 2001, obliterating most of the buildings.
+They were still in occupation during American air strikes during the Post 9/11 United States Invasion of Afghanistan offensive in October 2001, obliterating most of the buildings.

 Islamic Republic period

 Qargha remained heavily damaged until the decision was made to make it the site of the planned Afghan National Defense University.
 American contractors moved in mid-2008 to clear the site, which previously served a variety of military roles since the Soviet–Afghan War.

 When building work was completed, the Qargha site became the center for the training of the majority of future officers and non-commissioned officers in the Afghan Armed Forces.
 Officer training took place at both the ANDU site and east of the city at the Kabul Military Training Center.
 NMAA was previously located to the north of the city close to the Kabul International Airport but moved to the ANDU site in 2012.

 A cornerstone-laying ceremony was conducted in April 2010 and the construction was completed in 2013.
 The total cost for the first phase of work was $200 million.
 Institutions that are located at ADU include the National Military Academy of Afghanistan.

 In April 2014, the university was renamed the Defense University of Marshal Fahim in honour of the former Vice President of Afghanistan, Mohammed Fahim who died of a heart attack on 9 March 2014.
 The ANDU has been commanded by Major General Jalinda Shah since May 2014.